-Each scholarship includes a full CRS 50th registration, as well as airfare and hotel room expenses for three nights (Wednesday, Feb.
-13, 2019 – Friday, Feb.
-15, 2019).
-Scholars will be recognized at the CRS 2019 opening ceremonies and will have the opportunity to meet and engage with CRS board members during the three-day seminar.
+Each scholarship includes a full CRS 2020 registration, as well as airfare and hotel room expenses for three nights (Wednesday, Feb.
+19, 2020 – Friday, Feb.
+21, 2020).
+Scholars will be recognized at the CRS 2020 Opening Ceremonies.

 The Rusty Walker Scholarship program is named in honor of Country Radio Hall of Fame member Rusty Walker, who passed away in May 2012 at the age of 59.